Darguima/Trivial-Like-LI2/README.md

 This project was developed for the LI2 University of Minho Subject of the Software Engineering degree.

 On this project were left tons of hours of work, and we are proud of the final result.
-Each new feature that we had, we win more energy to continue and to make the project better.
+Each new feature that we added, we won more energy to continue and to improve the project.

 #### Grade ⭐️ 19/20